Eigenbaukombinat/horscht/README.md

 bin/python main.py --dev mymodule
 ```

-## Extension
+## Writing extensions

-To extend a bot, simply drop a .py-File into the modules folder, which must contain the following:
+To extend a bot, simply drop a .py-File into the modules folder, which contains

-**The function which is called when your command is spelled in a room the bot is in.**
+the code of your extension.

+### React to commands

+If you want to react to spelled commands, you have to write a single function for every command.
+The docstring of the function will be displayed in the bots help text.

 It must accept exactly 4 arguments: